matheusvnm/matheusvnm/README.md

 ### Find me around the web 🌎
-* See my latest research papers on [Research Gate](https://www.researchgate.net/profile/Sandro-Matheus-Vila-Nova-Marques)
+* See my latest research papers at [Research Gate](https://www.researchgate.net/profile/Sandro-Matheus-Vila-Nova-Marques)
-* See my professional updates on [Linkedin](https://www.linkedin.com/in/matheusvnm/)
+* See my professional updates at [Linkedin](https://www.linkedin.com/in/matheusvnm/)
-* Do not like social medias and want to talk formally?
+* Do not like social media and want to talk formally?
 Email me at sandro-matheus@hotmail.com